Microsoft 365 Change Management Framework: Enterprise Guide

 Why Change Management Determines M365 ROI

-After leading Microsoft 365 transformations for over two decades, EPC Group has identified a single factor that separates organizations that thrive with M365 from those that struggle: structured change management.
+For over two decades, EPC Group has led Microsoft 365 transformations.
+We have found one key factor that distinguishes successful organizations from those that struggle: structured change management.

 The Microsoft 365 license is a $22–$57/user/month investment.
 Without adoption, it produces no return.
 With structured change management, organizations consistently see: